kokkos/kokkos.github.io/content/community/events/2026-03-09-developers-meeting.md

 * Performance Monitoring
   * What exists in Core and Kernels
   * What approach and tools do we need for this
+  * Watchr2 demo with Chris and Christian G.
+* AI Policy discussion
+  * what is allowed to do for dev team
+  * what do we expect for reviews/PRs

 Afternoon
+* Working with AI assistant for coding and PR reviews
+  * Chris demo + tools at Sandia + experience with AI
+  * Hands on experience/hackathon with AI
 * When will we do our next devs meeting
 * Closing remarks